hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_spaceship_crewed_entirely_by_ainauts_tr_9d15355f-6600-4660-bcaa-020399f6294a-0_1.content.md

 ## Our Collection

-Our collection features captivating images of spacecrafts designed by some of the most talented artists in the industry.
+Our collection features Cap<wbr>ti<wbr>va<wbr>ting images of spacecrafts designed by some of the most talented artists in the industry.
 Each background captures the beauty and mystery of space travel, inviting you to join us on an epic journey of discovery.

 ## User Stories